aibasel/pyperplan/README.md

 This makes the `pyperplan` command available globally or in your [virtual environment](https://docs.python.org/3/tutorial/venv.html) (recommended).

+Alternatively, you can use [uv](https://docs.astral.sh/uv/):

+    uv tool install pyperplan

 # Usage

 The `pyperplan` executable accepts two arguments: a PDDL domain file and a